csswizardry/csswizardry.github.com/_posts/2013-04-17-shame-css-full-net-interview.md

 then any bugs, breakages, quirks et cetera need fixing as soon as possible; your product owner doesn’t care if your CSS is perfect (nor should they, really), they care that the site is up and functional and ticking over that revenue.
-Good code is important—and hacks are far from ideal—but to think you can always avoid hacks and short-term/quick fixes is naive.
+Good code is important — and hacks are far from ideal — but to think you can always avoid hacks and short-term/quick fixes is naive.

-With websites/products you need to keep certain people happy; when a client is breathing down your neck—or a feature is broken on live—then you need to make sure you’re keeping the right stakeholders happy.
+With websites/products you need to keep certain people happy; when a client is breathing down your neck — or a feature is broken on live — then you need to make sure you’re keeping the right stakeholders happy.
 If you spend an hour writing a perfect fix for something you could have superficially fixed in two minutes then I’d say you’re keeping the wrong person happy (i.e. yourself).